cheripai/chedible/docs/install_postgres.md

-# Setting up PostgreSQL for development
+# Setting up PostgreSQL for development on Linux
 #### *A guide through hell in ten easy steps*